ANIMAL-THERAPY

 The Elephant photo is my old conservation zoo friend PANYA providing AAT for my students in the elephant barn.

-I’ll be adding many more articles, photos, videos, and links soon . . . .
+I’ll be adding many more stories, articles, photos, videos, & links . . . .